amathislab/myochallenge/README.md

 # MyoChallenge 2022

 This is the code repository for winning the Boading ball task of the [MyoChallenge 2022](https://sites.google.com/view/myochallenge).
-Our team was named _stiff fingers_, and this name was inspired by the fact as the fingers were not too agile.... perhaps fingers are not task relevant.
+Our team was named _stiff fingers_, and this name was inspired by the fact as the fingers were not too agile.... perhaps bending the fingers themselves is not too task relevant.
+If you want to read more about the challenge and our solution, check out this exciting article summarizing the challenge and winning solutions in the [Proceedings of Machine Learning Research](https://proceedings.mlr.press/v220/caggiano22a.html)!
+We also wrote a manuscript further detailing our solution, and analyzing the learned policy.
+Analyzing the policy against data from human subjects revealed a number of insights into efficient control of complex biological systems.
+Check out the preprint: [Acquiring musculoskeletal skills with curriculum-based reinforcement learning](https://www.biorxiv.org/content/early/2024/01/25/2024.01.24.577123).

 Our team comprised:
 - Alberto Chiappa and Alexander Mathis EPFL, Switzerland